top of page

 • Supports domain federation with Active Directory Federation Services (ADFS) or native user/password authentication for a local Azure AD without domain synchronization.

 • Supports connections from SQL Server Management Studio that use Active Directory Universal Authentication, which includes Multi-Factor Authentication (MFA).
-MFA includes strong authentication with a range of easy verification options — phone call, text message, smart cards with pin, or mobile app notification.
+MFA includes strong authentication with a range of easy verification options — phone calls, text messages, smart cards with pins, or mobile app notifications.

 Restrict access based on IP address

 You can create firewall rules that specify ranges of acceptable IP addresses.
 These rules can be targeted at both the server and database levels.
-We recommend using database-level firewall rules whenever possible to enhance security and to make your database more portable.
-Server-level firewall rules are best used for administrators and when you have many databases that have the same access requirements but you don't want to spend time configuring each database individually.
+We recommend using database-level firewall rules whenever possible to enhance security and make your database more portable.
+Server-level firewall rules are best used for administrators when you have many databases with the same access requirements but don't want to spend time configuring each database individually.

 SQL Database default source IP address restrictions allow access from any Azure address, including other subscriptions and tenants.
 You can restrict this to only allow your IP addresses to access the instance.
-Even with your SQL firewall and IP address restrictions, strong authentication is still needed.
+Strong authentication is still needed, even with your SQL firewall and IP address restrictions.

 Encrypt data at rest